thibaut-neoledge/azure-docs.fr-fr/articles/active-directory/active-directory-v2-devquickstarts-wpf.md

 <properties
-pageTitle="Application native .NET Azure Active Directory v2.0 | Microsoft Azure" description="Comment créer une application native .NET qui se connecte avec les comptes Microsoft personnels, ainsi qu’avec les comptes professionnels ou scolaires." services="active-directory" documentationCenter="" authors="dstrockis"
+pageTitle="Azure Active Directory v2.0 .NET Native App | Microsoft Azure" description="How to build a .NET native app that signs users in with both personal Microsoft Account and work or school accounts." services="active-directory" documentationCenter="" authors="dstrockis"